‘Shiva Baby’ review: A hilarious and heartfelt coming-of-age story

-There’s an intense amount of anxiety that comes along with any type of large family function, from holidays to birthdays or even funerals – I myself tend to break out in hives.
+There’s an intense amount of anxiety that comes along with any type of large family function, from holidays to birthdays or even funerals—I myself tend to break out in hives.
 That heightened anxiety is caught with clarity and humor in Emma Seligman’s Shiva Baby, a story told in relative real time as a near college graduate must attend the shiva with her family.
-Considering her flexible direction in life – she tells her family she’s studying the business of gender – her lack of a boyfriend and not having plans for after she graduates, she’s already armed to be struck with pestering questions from family and is accustomed to prying hands that tuck hairs behind ears, smooth collars and grab at her waist to comment incessantly on her weight loss.
+Considering her flexible direction in life—she tells her family she’s studying the business of gender—her lack of a boyfriend and not having plans for after she graduates, she’s already armed to be struck with pestering questions from family.
+She’s accustomed to prying hands that tuck hairs behind ears, smooth collars, and grab at her waist to comment incessantly on her weight loss.
 What she isn’t ready for is a run in with an ex as well a recent hookup to amp up the already stressful situation, in a film shot to purposely mimic the idea of the walls closing in on you.

 Despite the death surrounding the day, Danielle’s (Rachel Sennott) started off well.
 It’s not until she reaches her parents and sees her ex Maya (played by an excellent and charming Molly Gordon) that things begin to crumble and the situation starts to get to her.
 Add to that the arrival of Max (Danny Deferrari) whose apartment she’d left earlier in the morning after being paid and, to her horror, accompanied by his wife Kim (Dianna Agron in a wonderfully tight lipped performance) and their young child, and no matter the practiced routine of inching out of families way and offering household favors as a means of disengaging, her distress is palpable.